cysouw/diathesis/text/c02_case.md

 ### [ Ng | ND ] Possessor-of-nominative to dative experiencer {#sec:case-possessor-of-nominative-to-dative-experiencer}

-For some verbs, the dative is an alternative expression of the possessor of the nominative [@Next a,b].
-The participant is crucially the same person in these two expressions, as can be seen by the possibility of [@Next c] but the impossibility of [@Next d].
+For some verbs, the dative is an alternative expression of the possessor of the nominative [@next a,b].
+The participant is crucially the same person in these two expressions, as can be seen by the possibility of [@next c] but the impossibility of [@next d].

 :::ex
 a.
 Mir brennen die Füße.